-- Minimum class size is 15 students; maximum daily program capacity varies. - Programs are held rain or shine.
-Please ensure that everyone dresses for the weather. - Since we're connecting with nature, open toe shoes are not advised.
-Sneakers are the best option. - Chaperones MUST pay through the school prior to arrival. - Chaperons are to actively assist other children/babies are not permitted.
-Bring the family back later!
+- Minimum class size is 15 students; maximum daily program capacity varies. - Programs are held rain or shine; please ensure everyone dresses for the weather. - · Wear sneakers; open-toe shoes are not advised since we're connecting with nature. - Chaperones must pay through the school prior to arrival. - · Chaperones are to actively assist; other children/babies are not permitted.
 DURING YOUR VISIT:

-- · Teachers must accompany their class. - Late arrival may reduce program time.
+- · Teachers must accompany their class. - · Late arrival may reduce program time.